TAMIUCEES/ML-DownScale_SMERGE_CEES/CEES_README.md

 ---

 > * Auto_multiD_subsetting:
 >      *  Similar to the auto_zonal_stats program, it facilitates efficient data retrieval and processing by subsetting and resampling raster data layer-by-layer.

-> *  multiD_rasters_merge:
+> * MultiD_Raster_Merge:
 >      *  This program is designed to combine multiple multidimensional raster datasets into a single, cohesive raster dataset.

-> *  The MultiBand_Raster_Extractor:
+> * MultiBand_Raster_Extractor:
 >      *  This program, utilizing user inputs, generates a new file containing the band numbers that comprise a raster.

-> * The netCDF_Layer_extractor:
+> * NetCDF_Layer_Extractor:
 >      *  This program leverages the find_files function to identify files and construct new file paths, allowing users to modify file names for each path.

-> *  The raster_merge:
+> * Raster_Merge:
 >      *   This program enables users to merge multiple raster files, consolidating diverse datasets into a single comprehensive raster.

-> *  The auto_zonal_stats:
+> * Auto_Zonal_Stats:
 >      *  This program allows users to resample files, enabling raster file size conversion.

 > *  The Zonal Statistics:
 >       *  This program calculates statistics on raster values within zones of another dataset.

 ---
+---

-### Dataset Syntesis
+### Dataset Synthesis

  > * Notebooks and Py_scipts: include the dataset_breakdown, inst_post_process, primary_dataset_gen, static_var_gen.
- > * These notebooks serve a specific purpose by organizing and presenting relevant data sequentially, enabling readers to easily access and manipulate the necessary information.
+ > * These notebooks serve a specific purpose by organizing and presenting relevant data sequentially, enabling readers to access and manipulate the necessary information easily.

  > *  The notebook order should be as follows: dataset_breakdown, static_var_gen (interchangeable), and primary_dataset_genV2.
 Lastly, the inst_post_process is optional.

- > *   Note:
+ > *   **Note:**
 Pandas are extensively used throughout the notebooks.

 ---